Breaking It Down: What Is Medicare Part D?

 Medicare is broken into different parts, each one designated for coverage of specific healthcare services.
 The parts of Original Medicare are:

-Medicare beneficiaries also have the option to enroll in a Medicare Advantage Plan, known as Medicare Part C. In most Medicare Advantage Plans, drug coverage is included, along with hospital insurance and medical insurance.
+Medicare beneficiaries also have the option to enroll in a Medicare Advantage Plan, known as Medicare Part C, which is a private plan offered by insurance companies.
+In most Medicare Advantage Plans, drug coverage is included, along with hospital insurance and medical insurance.
+However, not all Medicare Part C plans offer prescription drug coverage, so check with your specific plan to determine coverage.

 What Is Medicare Part D?